 It all comes down to TRUST or better still TRUSTLESS.
 How do you deliver systems that are not controlled by one central authority with the power to control who sees what, where, how and when, to discriminate according to personal and departmental prejudice and to sit on knowledge as a means of influence.

-That dream is a blockchain secure distributed ledger technology (DLT) where authority is dispersed across the ecosystem you have designed in such a way that services can be accessed without intermediaries, with micro-payments to incentive even the smallest contributions and information made available to anyone who plugs-in using a set of shared permissions.
-A future where everyone has multiple digital personalities tied to one digital entity with a smartphone access to your data and functional capabilities – calling AI through Hero Avatars such as Usain Bolt and Emma Raducanu to inspire behavioural change and better health.
+The Web3.0 dream is a blockchain secure distributed ledger technology (DLT) where authority is dispersed across the ecosystem in such a way that services can be accessed without intermediaries, with micro-payments to incentive even the smallest contributions and information made available to anyone who plugs-in using a set of shared permissions.
+A future where everyone has multiple digital personalities tied to one digital entity with smartphone access to your data and functional capabilities – calling AI through Hero Avatars such as Usain Bolt and Emma Raducanu to inspire behavioural change and better health.

 In future the government won’t store individual and population data in antiquated systems, it will instead request permission to access entity and individual wallets running the reports and metrics they need remotely and respectfully.